Haworthiopsis coarctata (Haw.) G.D.Rowley

 Haworthiopsis coarctata, formerly known as Haworthia coarctata, is a succulent plant that forms clumps of stems packed with fleshy, dark green to brownish-green leaves with white rounded tubercles.
 Leaves are arranged in elongated rosettes, hiding up to 8 inches (20 cm) long stem.
 They are up to 2.8 inches (7 cm) long and up to 0.8 inches (2 cm) wide.
 The mature rosettes produce slender, up to 12 inches (30 cm) long flower stems that bear tubular white flowers with greenish-brown midrib from late spring to fall.

 This species is frequently confused with Haworthiopsis reinwardtii.
-However, H. coarctata has smaller and more smoothly rounded tubercles, while those of H. reinwardtii are often large and tend to be flattened and whiter.
-Another difference is that in H. coarctata, the leaves are thicker and less densely arranged on the stem.
+However, Haworthiopsis coarctata has smaller and more smoothly rounded tubercles, while those of Haworthiopsis reinwardtii are often large and tend to be flattened and whiter.
+Additionally, the leaves of Haworthiopsis coarctata are thicker and less densely arranged on the stem.

-The specific epithet "coarctata (koh-ARK-tay-tuh)" is the feminine form of "coarctatus," perfect passive participle of the Latin verb "coarcto."
-It means "compressed" or "pressed together" and refers to the leaves tightly packed around the stem.
+The specific epithet "coarctata (koh-ARK-tay-tuh)" means "compressed" or "pressed together" and refers to the leaves tightly packed around the stem.

 How to Grow and Care for Haworthiopsis coarctata